 This section is specifically for property investors.

-Self-managed Super Fund property rules
+Self-Managed Super Fund property rules

 You can buy the property through your SMSF, and the fund can have one to four members.